Distance Education

 Online Video Courses

 Online Video courses involve interacting with a professor and students through video-based learning content and online discussions forums.
-You can view lectures whenever its convenient for you and participate in discussions as you work to complete course readings, activities and written assignments typical of traditional course formats.
-You don’t have set times to view lectures or “attend class,” although you do have deadlines for assignments and requirements to interact with other online students in the course.
+You can view lectures whenever it is convenient for you and participate in discussions as you work to complete course readings, activities, and written assignments typical of traditional course formats.
+There are deadlines for assignments and requirements to interact with other online students in the course.

 Fall (September – December)